 The change to harvest days and catch-and-release days in 2007 sought to maintain opportunity without increasing harvest.
 Phone creel results demonstrate anglers have responded to the increased catch-and-release fishing opportunity that has been available three days a week since 2007 (Figure 4).
 Catch-and-release fishing appears to be strongly influenced by fish availability at Intake.
 In good water years (e.g. 2013, 2014, and 2015) phone creel results demonstrate higher participation in catch-and-release than observed in a poor water year (e.g. 2012).
-An estimated 27.1% of anglers participated in catch-and-release fishing in 2016 and landed a cumulative total of 4,317 Paddlefish at a rate of 2.2 Paddlefish caught per angler and fished a total of 1,955 catch-and-release angler days (Skaar and Selby 2016, Appendix A).
-The percentage of anglers participating in catch-and-release fishing and total fish landed were both higher than observed in 2015 but fewer Paddlefish were caught per angler and fewer catch-and-release angler days were generated suggesting anglers fished catch-and-release days when fish were available but did not expend effort when fish were not available.
-Catch-and-release fishing has provided an opportunity for FWP staff to tag angler caught Paddlefish at Intake FAS three days a week during the harvest season and 10 days immediately after the season closure since 2008.
-During catch-and-release fishing at Intake FAS in 2016, FWP staff tagged 504 Paddlefish, which is close to the 20-year average number of Paddlefish tagged per year of 583 (Figure 5).
-Additionally, the average number of tagged Paddlefish has risen from $171\pm51$ (avg $\pm$ SE) prior to catch-and-release opportunity to $557\pm111$ (avg $\pm$ SE) post catch-and-release (Figure 6).
+An estimated 35.8% of anglers participated in catch-and-release fishing in 2017 and landed a cumulative total of 4,744 Paddlefish at a rate of 2.5 Paddlefish caught per angler and fished a total of 1,891 catch-and-release angler days (Skaar and Selby 2017, Appendix A).
+The percentage of anglers participating in catch-and-release fishing was higher than observed in 2016.
+The number of angler days generated in 2017 was about the same as in 2016.
+Catch-andrelease fishing has provided an opportunity for FWP staff to tag angler caught Paddlefish at Intake FAS three days a week during the harvest season and 10 days immediately after the season closure since 2008.
+During catch-and-release fishing at Intake FAS in 2017, FWP staff tagged 691 Paddlefish, which is close to the 20-year average number of Paddlefish tagged per year of 614 (Figure 5).
+Additionally, the average number of tagged Paddlefish has risen from 171+51 (avg+SE) prior to catch-and-release opportunity to 562+106 (avg+SE) post catch-andrelease (Figure 6).

-The sex ratio of harvested Paddlefish during 2016 was 59 percent female and 41 percent male (Figure 7).
-As expected when harvest is associated with a spawning run harvested fish are mature and some individuals are of trophy size (Figure 8).
+The sex ratio of harvested Paddlefish during 2017 was 72 percent female and 28 percent male (Figure 7).
+As expected when harvest is associated with a spawning run, harvested fish are mature and some individuals are of trophy size (Figure 8).
 The relative weight (Wr) of females was greater than that of males (Figure 9).
 A regression of relative weight against length gave a similar indication of the size distribution of the Yellowstone/Sakakawea stock compared to other populations across the range (Figure 9).
 Fish collected at Intake FAS demonstrated condition factor at or just slightly below other populations.

-The 1995 year class continued to be the best represented single cohort in the Paddlefish harvest in 2016.
+The 1995-year class continued to be the best represented single cohort in the Paddlefish harvest in 2017.
 Male Paddlefish from the 1995 year-class had skewed the sex ratio of harvested Paddlefish toward male for much of the past decade (Figure 7).
-These male fish from the 1995 year class began showing up in 2003, at age eight, and were the dominant year class in male harvest by 2005 (Scarnecchia 2016b).
-The sex ratio began to shift back to one to one in 2013 as the 1995 year class females became sexually mature and represented in spawning runs.
+These male fish from the 1995-year class began showing up in 2003, at age eight, and were the dominant year class in male harvest by 2005 (Scarnecchia 2017).
+The sex ratio began to shift back to one to one in 2013 as the 1995-year class females became sexually mature and represented in spawning runs.
 However, in recent years the harvest of Paddlefish has been skewed toward females (Figure 7).